pymupdf/PyMuPDF/docs/annot.rst

 .. rubric:: Footnotes

 .. [#f1] Rotating an annotation also changes its rectangle.
-Depending on how the annotation was defined, the original rectangle is **not reconstructible** by setting the rotation value to zero again and will be lost.
+Depending on how the annotation was defined, the original rectangle is **cannot be reconstructed** by setting the rotation value to zero again and will be lost.

+.. [#f2] Only the following annotation types support method :meth:`Annot.set_rect`: Text, FreeText, Square, Circle, Redact, Stamp, Caret, FileAttachment, Sound, and Movie.

 .. include:: footer.rst